bryborge/dockserv/README.md

     docker network create socket_proxy
     ```

+4. Run the Authelia configuration setup script and follow the on-screen instructions.

+    ```shell
+    bash scripts/authelia-set-config.sh
+    ```

+5. Run the Secrets generation script and follow the on-screen instructions.

+    ```shell
+    bash scripts/gen-secrets.sh
+    ```

-4. Spin up some or all of your server applications with docker-compose.
+6. Spin up some or all of your server applications with docker-compose.

     ```shell
     # Example: specific individual applications